 Simply naming the event and indicating why it is likely to be momentous is one of the simplest ways of foreshadowing there is.
 So you might begin a chapter in a novel like this…

-Fred is on his way to a difficult meeting and, as readers of this story, we are looking forward to seeing how it plays out before either character has even reached the restaurant.
+Fred is on his way to a difficult meeting.
+As readers of this story, we’re looking forward to seeing how it plays out before either character has even reached the restaurant.

 For added impact, you could foreshadow this lunch date earlier – the night before perhaps.
 Or else you could give Fred several other tasks to perform in town before he meets his father.